 Whereas most listed shares are traded on a daily basis, the shares of privately held companies are not.
 Hence, transactions are not on "Auctions" via an Exchange, but based on private negotiations between seller and buyer.

 In order to access this market, most professional investors can only invest via Private Equity funds.
+Other options do exists - please contact Anterion for an in-depth discussion.

 What has changed over the past decades?